Case Study: Colin Phelan

-At the speed that technological advances are moving, I think that the future of assistive technology for visually impaired members of society will be very positive.
+At the speed that technological advances are moving, I think the future of assistive technology for visually impaired members of society will be very positive.

-I am the Director and founder of Acumental Limited and have a wealth of knowledge and experience which has been established over a period of some 30 years.
-By fully utilizing both my qualifications and experience in Building Engineering and Facilities Management along with Leadership Management & Executive Coaching skills, I have made significant improvements and developments within both the public and private sectors in a range of markets.
+He has a wealth of knowledge and experience, established over a period of over 30 years.
+By fully utilising his qualifications and experience in Building Engineering and Facilities Management - along with leadership management & executive coaching skills - Colin has made significant improvements and developments in the public and private sectors in a range of markets.

 Colin has established a significant client base in the public & private sectors to deliver real and measurable transition and change solutions for contractors and end users.

 SuperNova empowers users with visual impairments to succeed in employment.
 It enables independent computer access at work through a screen magnifier and/or screen reader.
 Speech and braille support are also available.

 The world-leading technology of SuperNova empowers users to easily and independently read the content of their computer screens, either by magnifying the screen, reading the text aloud or using a screen reader that communicates everything on screen.
 SuperNova also has add-ons for scanning and reading printed material.

 Find out how Dolphin SuperNova can help you support the team members with visual impairments in your business.
 Call our team on 01905 754 577 or email firstname.lastname@example.org

 Choosing SuperNova means organisations can give all employees with visual impairments the technology they need to succeed at work, so they can reach their full potential.